-The Sant Salvador de Breda monastery was founded in 1038 by Ermessenda de Montsoriu, viscountess of Girona, and her husband Guerau de Cabrera, and its church was dedicated in 1068.
-The bell tower is a notable example of Romanesque architecture, and the temple’s nave began to undergo a process of Gothic renovation at the beginning of the 14th century.
-This reform was finished at the start of the 16th century by the abbot Miquel Samsó, who also undertook the construction of the Gothic abbatial palace.
-The cloister was completely remodelled around the year 1300, becoming an open central yard with a fountain in its centre, surrounded by galleries (upper and lower) which connected the different sectors of the monastery: chapter house, refectory, cells, kitchen, church, etc.
+The Monastery of Sant Salvador de Breda was founded in 1038 by Ermessenda de Montsoriu, Viscountess of Girona, and her husband, Guerau de Cabrera.
+Its church was consecrated in 1068.
+The bell tower is a notable example of Romanesque architecture, while the church’s nave began to undergo a Gothic transformation at the beginning of the 14th century.
+This renovation was completed at the beginning of the 16th century by Abbot Miquel Samsó, who also oversaw the construction of the Gothic abbot’s palace.
+The cloister was completely remodelled around the year 1300, becoming an open central courtyard with a fountain at its centre, surrounded by upper and lower galleries that connected the different parts of the monastery, including the chapter house, refectory, cells, kitchen and church.

 Tel.
 972 87 01 26